 Data visualization, research design, qualitative coding, statistics, computer languages for data analysis (SQL, Stata, VBA, M-language, DAX, and/or R), sociology of law, criminology, criminal justice, sociology of punishment, social deviance, social inequalities, social problems, sociology of technology, critical theories, interpersonal communication, comparative ethics, and accessible design/communication.

-What types of courses should graduate students take in preparation for a career in your type of practice?
+What types of experiences should undergraduate students seek in preparation for a career in your type of practice?

 What types of experiences should graduate students seek in preparation for a career in your type of practice?